-A nonrefundable $45 Thesis Binding Fee will be charged to the students’ Banner records when the student submits a Petition for Candidacy form.
+A nonrefundable $45 Thesis Binding Fee will be charged to the students’ Banner records.

 If the type B thesis (a creative work in the fine arts, interdisciplinary computer science, or creative writing) is of such a nature that it cannot be duplicated, the original work will become the property of the College and will be deposited in the library.
 If the creator of a type B thesis intends to copyright the thesis, the College retains a nonexclusive copyright interest.

-No student will be permitted to graduate or participate in the Commencement ceremony until the thesis or dissertation is turned in and a passing grade for the thesis submitted.
+No student will be permitted to graduate until the thesis or dissertation is turned in and a passing grade for the thesis submitted.
 Doctoral dissertations must be successfully defended in order for doctoral candidates to be eligible to participate in the Commencement ceremony.

 Mills College confers degrees three times per year.
 Students who complete all requirements for the degree in the fall will have an official graduation date of January 2 of the following year.
 Students who complete all requirements at the end of the spring semester will have an official graduation date that corresponds to the date of Commencement.
 Students who complete all requirements in the summer will have a graduation date of September 1.